-If you have taxable income from which no taxes are withheld during the year, you may have to pay estimated tax.
-However, you will not have to pay estimated tax if you meet any of the following qualifications:
+If a taxpayer has taxable income from which no taxes are withheld during the year, that taxpayer may have to pay estimated tax.
+However, a taxpayer will not have to pay estimated tax if any of the following qualifications are met:

-- Your tax withholding during 2006 is at least 90% of your total tax due for tax year 2006. - Your tax withholding during 2006 is at least 100% of your total tax for the 2005 tax year (110% of that amount if you are not a farmer or a fisherman and the New York AGI shown on that return is more than \$150,000 or, if married filing separately for 2006, more than \$75,000).
-However, if you did not file a 2005 tax return, or your 2005 tax return did not cover all 12 months, this item does not apply. - You owe less than \$300 of New York State, city of New York, or city of Yonkers tax after deducting tax withheld and credits that you are entitled to claim.
+- Tax withholding during 2007 is at least 90% of the total tax due for tax year 2007. - Tax withholding during 2007 is at least 100% of the total tax for the 2006 tax year (110% of that amount if the taxpayer is not a farmer or a fisherman and the New York AGI shown on that return is more than \$150,000 or, if married filing separately for 2007, more than \$75,000).
+However, if a taxpayer did not file a 2006 tax return, or that taxpayer's 2006 tax return did not cover all 12 months, this item does not apply. - A taxpayer owes less than \$300 of New York State, city of New York, or city of Yonkers tax after deducting tax withheld and credits that the taxpayer is entitled to claim.
 The \$300 threshold is applied separately against each taxing jurisdiction.